 Next, let me make a heel turn to set the stage with an overview of the recent changes in climate.
-Back in Medieval times, around 1300 to 1500 or so, the surface temperature was as warm or perhaps even warmer than it is today.
-But then sometime around the year 1600 the earth cooled and went into what is called the “Little Ice Age”.
+Back in Medieval times, around 1000 or so, the surface temperature was as warm or perhaps even warmer than it is today.
+But then the earth cooled and went into what is called the “Little Ice Age”.
 This was a hard time for plants, animals, and us humanoids alike.
 Shorter growing seasons, frozen rivers and harbors, crop failures.
 No bueno.

 Why were the Medieval times so warm?
 We don’t know.
-Why did the temperatures drop suddenly to the Little Ice Age?
+Why did the temperatures drop down to the cold Little Ice Age?
 We don’t know.
-Why did temperatures drop around 1600 and not 1400 or 1800?
+Why did temperatures stop dropping around 1700 and not 1400 or 1800?
 We don’t know.

-After a very cold century or so, temperatures started rising again.
-And since about the year 1700 or 1750 or so, temperatures have been rising, in fits or starts, at about a half a degree per century for the last two-plus centuries.
+After that very cold time, temperatures started rising again.
+And since about the year 1700 or so, temperatures have been rising, in fits or starts, at about a half a degree per century for the last two-plus centuries.